CodeNewb13/star-platinum-cubemx/README.md

   (maybe reinitialize quaternion each time it arrived at the checkpoint)
 - [ ] With the greyscale sensor, implement rotation (dont rely on mahony filter for rotation)
+- [ ] Move backwards
+- [ ] Algorithm to parse the movelist given by the pathfind algorithm (refer to simulation, for inspo)